anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 ## Use of HTTP Signatures

 Exchange Agents use HTTPS to communicate, and use
-HTTP Signatures to sign requests, with an exception being the HTTP GET request to fetch the HTTP signing key of a requester.
+HTTP Signatures [@!I-D.ietf-httpbis-message-signatures] to sign requests, with an exception being the HTTP GET request to fetch the HTTP signing key of a requester.

 The keyId used in the HTTP signature MUST be an HTTPS URL, and the URL MUST